Educating for Peace: A Teachers' Conference for Nuclear Disarmament Education

 - Build a vibrant grassroots network of educators committed to raising awareness of nuclear war through youth education.

-- Identify opportunities and resources to empower middle and high school teachers to engage in constructive dialogue with students about nuclear weapon issues.
+- Identify opportunities and resources to educate and empower middle and high school teachers to engage in constructive dialogue with students about nuclear weapon issues.

 - Carry the momentum to initiate, in the near future, a WECAN (World Educators’ Campaign for the Abolition of Nuclear Weapons) movement involving educators worldwide in this cause.